 Ideally, the RFP you present to consultants should be specific enough that you don't encounter this wide a range of solutions, but it is possible to receive diverse answers that will require your nonprofit to decide which direction to go.

 5. Form a partnership.

-The consultant you choose to hire is entering a business agreement with your nonprofit, but they also have the potential to be a long-term resource and strategic partner.
-You can set the groundwork for a successful partnership by providing information about your nonprofit's future goals and how you envision a consultant fitting into them.
+The consultant you choose to hire is entering into a business agreement with your nonprofit, but they also have the potential to be a long-term resource and strategic partner.
+Set the groundwork for a successful partnership by providing information about your nonprofit's future goals and prioritizing open and frequent communication.

-Be sure to check out each consultant's business model before making a hiring decision.
+Be sure to check out each consultant's business model and communication style before making a hiring decision.
 Some consultants are less communicative after presenting their initial solutions or approach nonprofits by focusing on a single issue.
-These consultants can be valuable for specific challenges or campaigns, but may not be what your nonprofit is looking for in a partner.
+These consultants can be valuable for specific challenges or campaigns but may not be what your nonprofit is looking for in a partner.

 You don't need to implement all of your consultant's ideas, but listen to their proposals and the reasoning behind them to determine if their line of thinking matches your nonprofit's culture and future goals.
-Some consultants can offer valuable insight into your current problems without being a perfect fit, while others show potential to help move your nonprofit forward in the exact direction you need.
+Some consultants can offer valuable insight into your current problems without being a perfect fit, and others have the potential to help move your nonprofit forward in the exact direction you need.

 Nonprofit consultants can provide useful insight and tailored recommendations that help your organization accomplish its goals and improve its operations.
 Follow these tips to find the best consultant for your nonprofit, and remember that they have the potential to become a long-term partner in helping you serve your community.
 Good luck with the hiring process!